 Sue Rossiter – Ceramicist

-Why did you become self-employed?
+Why did you start a creative business?

 I wanted to have more freedom and flexibility to fit my career around my lifestyle.
 I was already freelancing when I moved to North Devon in 2008 and much prefer this way of working.
 It allowed me to schedule my workload so I could study for a Ceramics degree at Petroc College, part of the University of Plymouth, one day a week over four years.
 This wouldn’t have been possible if I wasn’t self-employed and I have subsequently gone on to build my own studio and to set up my own ceramics business.